 In Elektra Magnesium Flakes there is about 160mg of elemental magnesium per gram.
 Therefore, 7,800 / 160mg = 48.75 grams of flakes would provide the minimum 7,800mg elemental magnesium for a horse weighing 600kg.
 However, a draught horse may weigh 800kg.
 In this case, minimum maintenance amount would be 65 grams flakes, and more when there are stressful conditions.

 How much your horse needs depends on the individual horse; their weight, environment, diet, stress levels, exposure to toxins and heavy metals, and genes.
 Stress can cause an excessive loss of magnesium .
 Phyto-chemicals such as oxalic acid are known to block the uptake of calcium and magnesium.
 Heavy metals can also block magnesium.
 Exposure to pesticides in the environment can block magnesium as well as harm beneficial gut bacteria.
-For many reasons horses may require supplementation two or three times more than the minimum amount of magnesium for maintenance in order to compensate for losses.
+For many reasons horses may require supplementation two or three times more than the minimum amount of magnesium usually used for maintenance, in order to compensate for losses.

 Rule of thumb and guideline for how much magnesium is required, are the magnesium deficiency symptoms themselves.